autodesk-platform-services/aps-tutorial-postman/DA4Inventor/readme.md

 ![Beginner](https://img.shields.io/badge/Level-Beginner-green.svg)
 [![License](https://img.shields.io/:license-MIT-blue.svg)](http://opensource.org/licenses/MIT)

-This folder contains a Postman Collection that contains the requests used in the [Automating Inventor Step-by-Step tutorial](https://aps.autodesk.com/en/docs/design-automation/v3/tutorials/inventor/) on the APS developer portal.
+This folder contains a Postman Collection with the requests used in the [Execute an Inventor Add-in walkthrough](https://aps.autodesk.com/en/docs/design-automation/v3/tutorials/inventor/) on the APS developer portal.

 On the Postman sidebar, requests are stored in folders that have the same name as the corresponding task in the APS developer portal.
 ![APS developer portal menu to Postman](images/aps_portal_2_inventor_postman_menu_01.png "APS developer portal task to Postman mapping")